 Now that you've mastered the Waterfall, let's move down the page a bit and look at the Chatbox.

 English is the common language in chat.
 Sometimes people chat in their native language too.
 Google Translate can be helpful.
 You'll meet users from all over the world with various levels of expertise in this hobby.
-There are many "regular" Chatbox users who enjoy helping others learn, but it is always appreciated if new users do their research first before asking questions.
-Google search is your friend. 😉
+There are many "regular" Chatbox users who enjoy helping others learn, but it is always appreciated if new users do their research first before asking questions. 😉

 Tips for using the Chatbox:

 1) Be polite.
-You are interacting with people around the world, and not everyone speaks English well.
+You are interacting with people of all ages around the world.
 We can get along nicely by using basic manners, and not using profanities or other rough language.

 2) Do not spam, flood, or fill the chat with nonsense.